tattler-community/tattler-community/README.rst

 💙 Help us be better
 ====================

-Here's how you can help:
+Here's how you can help, in order of increasing time commitment 🙂

 - ⭐️ star our `repository <https://gitlab.com/tattler/tattler-community/>`_ if you like tattler.
 That's our go-to place whenever we feel sad! 😁
 - `Let us know <mailto:users@tattler.dev>`_ that you are using tattler.
 How long?
 For what organization?
 What is your feedback?
 - Let your friends know about tattler.
 If you found it useful, chances are they will too.
 - Report any `issue <https://gitlab.com/tattler/tattler-community/-/issues>`_ in our code or docs.
 We take those seriously.
+- Package tattler for your distribution.
 - See ways to contribute in our `contributing guidelines <https://gitlab.com/tattler/tattler-community/-/blob/main/CONTRIBUTING.md>`_.

 🎖️ License
 ==========

-Tattler is open-source software (BSD 3-clause license), and includes the features listed above.
+Tattler is open-source software (BSD 3-clause license).

 📈 Enterprise users